DOT Physical: Diabetes

 The Role of Medical Exemptions

 If you've been managing your diabetes effectively, but there's a specific requirement of the DOT physical you believe you might not meet, there's still hope.
 The FMCSA offers a medical exemption program for certain conditions.
 Know about the DOT Authority Package.
-This means in certain cases, drivers can obtain an exemption that allows them to operate a commercial vehicle even if they don't meet all the standard medical criteria.
+This means in some instances; drivers can obtain an exemption that allows them to operate a commercial vehicle even if they don't meet all the standard medical criteria.

 However, obtaining an exemption isn't a free pass.
 DOT-compliant drug and alcohol testing There's a stringent review process.
-Drivers need to prove that despite their medical condition, they can safely operate a commercial vehicle.
+Drivers must prove that despite their medical condition, they can safely operate a commercial vehicle.
 In the case of diabetes, the FMCSA will require extensive medical records and evidence that your diabetes is managed effectively.

 The Importance of Regular Check-Ups